I saw a photo in a magazine recently that got me thinking.

 That’s not a head-scratching ‘What’s going on?’ as in ‘I can’t make head or tail of this.’ but of being genuinely engaged in a narrative that makes sense, and seeing that something is going on and wondering what it is.

-I would contrast that with ‘art’ photos that shout pretence rather than narrative.
+I would contrast that with ‘art’ photos that display pretence rather than narrative.

 Which reminds me of something I heard from a woman who writes and draws graphic novels.
 She said that recently she had started hiring actors to act out the scenes she intended to draw.
 And she said that the most successful actors were those who hammed it up like cartoon characters.